List of EastEnders characters introduced in 2023: Nadine Keller

 Nadine Keller, played by Jazzy Phoenix, first appears in episode 6769, originally broadcast on 18 September 2023.
 The character and Phoenix's casting details were announced on 12 September 2023.
 Nadine is introduced as a love interest for established character Jay Brown (Jamie Borthwick).
 She was billed as an "enigmatic" and "mysterious".
-The character forms part of a new story for Jay exploring his grief following the death of his wife, Lola Pearce (Danielle Harold).
+The character forms part of a new story for Jay exploring his grief following the death of his wife, Lola Pearce-Brown (Danielle Harold).
 Phoenix and Harold share a resemblance, which was played on for the story.
 Borthwick enjoyed working with Phoenix and praised her professionalism.
 He added that Phoenix was keen not to replace Harold too.

 Fans of the show began to theorise about the character following her introduction, with some suggesting that she may be a "figment of Jay's imagination".
 Although it was ruled out through Nadine's interactions with other characters, Borthwick liked the suggestion and thought it would have made an interesting plot.
 Writers developed the story when Jay begins paying Nadine to sleep with him non-sexually.
 They forge a friendship and she support him with his grief.
 The story was developed further when Nadine introduces Jay to ketamine.
 Borthwick enjoyed the new story and called it "a bit of a dark path".
 He liked how the story explored how characters respond to grief individually.

 The character departed in episode 6788, originally broadcast on 19 October 2023.
 In March 2024, Phoenix shared an image of her with Patsy Kensit, who portrayed Lola's mother Emma Harding, sparking speculation that the pair may be returning to EastEnders together.
 Daniel Kilkelly of Digital Spy then confirmed that Phoenix had reprised her role for a short stint.
 Nadine returns in April 2024 as part of a new story for Jay.
 The details of the story were kept under embargo.
 Writers devised a plot where Nadine informs Jay that she is pregnant with his child.
 A twist in the story explains that Nadine is not pregnant and is scamming Jay for money.
 She is exposed and departs in episode 6902, originally broadcast on 2 May 2024.